surajverma2587/react-basics/docs/README.md

 ### React Components
 [Back to Index](#index)

-React lets you define components as classes or functions.
-Components defined as classes currently provide more features which are described in detail on this page.
-To define a React component class, you need to extend React.Component:
-The only method you must define in a React.Component subclass is called render().
+React components are building blocks to any React application where a composition of smaller components constitute towards the overall complex application.
+Components can be defined as classes or functions in React.
+Components defined as classes currently provide more features compared to components defined as functions.
+To define a React component class, you need to extend `React.Component`.
+The only method you must define in a `React.Component` subclass is `render()`.

 ### Destructuring
 [Back to Index](#index)